armanfm/oracle-terra-dourada/README.md

 ---

-# 🤝 5.
+## 🤝 5.
 Peer-to-Peer Verification

-### *Smartphones verifying smartphones.*
+**Smartphones verifying smartphones.**

 Terra Dourada allows:

-1. one user generating a proof
+- one user generating a proof
-2. nearby smartphones independently verifying it
+- nearby smartphones independently verifying it
-3. each device signing its validation locally
+- each device signing its validation locally
-4. forming cryptographic consensus among participants
+- forming cryptographic consensus among participants

 No servers.
 No trusted oracles.
-No institution in the middle.
+No institutions in the middle.

 This creates: